 Spáñish Dvorak and symbols

-All the changes I did to the symbol positions have affected my ability to build muscle memory for them – sometimes I still need to look at some specific symbol on the keyboard.
+All these changes through the year have affected my ability to build muscle memory – sometimes I still need to look at some specific symbol on the keyboard.
 However, the current version has been unchanged for months, so I only need a bit more time for them to stick.

-Given that I was a QWERTY user for 15 years, I thought I would give the new layout a year before comparing any statistics.
+Given that I was a QWERTY user for 15 years, I thought I would give the new layout a year before comparing any numbers.
 The fair thing to do would be comparing after 15 years, but I’m a bit impatient for that.
-I went to TypeRacer again and noted down the results for about 20 races.
-These are the numbers of this totally unscientific experiment:
+So I went to TypeRacer and noted down the results for about 20 races:

-In terms of speed, it seems that I’m mostly there.
-My median speed now is 65 wpm, 2 words per minute less than before.
-I had a higher peak (83 vs 79) in one of the current typing sessions, but I was under 60wpm in more sessions this time.
+In terms of speed, it looks like I’m mostly there.
+My median speed now is 65 words per minute, 2 wpm less than before.
+I had a higher peak (83 vs 79), but I was under 60wpm in more sessions.

 In terms of accuracy, I’ve improved a bit.
-My median accuracy has increased by 1,5 points, and I had only 2 sessions below 95% of accuracy this time.
+My median accuracy has increased by 1,5 points, and I had only 2 sessions below 95%.

-Overall, I’m very happy with the switch to Dvorak.
-My accuracy has improved, meaning that I can maintain a longer typing rhythm.
-Not having to correct mistakes makes me a faster typist as well, and by learning to touch-type I also have grown more endurance.
+My accuracy has improved, and having fewer mistakes to correct will help me become a faster typist as time passes.
+By learning to touch-type I also have grown more endurance.

-This experiment was very humbling but fun.
-I believe it increased my brain plasticity by an order of magnitude, and I’m hoping to improve my numbers as years pass as well.
-However that turns out, though, I think of this as a gift to the elder me, a way to prevent typing pain in the future and promote a healthy use of the tools I heavily depend upon.
+This experiment was very humbling.
+I believe it increased my brain plasticity by an order of magnitude.
+Although I hope to improve my numbers, what’s more important to me is to promote a healthy use of the tools I heavily depend upon.